 It's official: Kylie Jenner beat Beyoncé in one (very tiny) facet of her life.
 Jenner's Instagram of her new baby Stormi Webster is the most-liked photo on Instagram, beating out Beyoncé's Instagram pregnancy announcement from almost exactly a year ago.
-As of now — early afternoon on February the 7 — the post has 13.8 million likes, while Beyoncé's post rests at 11.2 million.
+As of now the post has 13.8 million likes, while Beyoncé's post rests at 11.2 million.
 Technically, Jenner isn't the first to break the record.
 In November, the soccer player Cristiano Ronaldo earned 11.3 million likes on an Instagram of himself with his girlfriend, who had just given birth to twins, in the hospital.
 This minor win is impressive, but it's not 13.8 million likes impressive.

 In order to beat Jenner — and make no mistake, she will defeat her — Beyoncé has only one option: She must release another photo of her twins, Sir and Rumi Carter, who are about seven months old by now.
 Stormi Webster may be powerful, but she is nothing compared to the collective power of twins borne of Beyoncé Knowles and Jay Z.